Quinoa Apple Sausage BakeApril 29, 2019

 The Ketogenic Diet Defined

-If your body is in a state of ketosis, you are going to trigger a chain reaction wherein your body is burning up fat faster than you can supply it.
+In a state of ketosis, your body burns up fat faster than you can supply it.

 Sounds simple enough, right?
-In fact, it’s easy to see how this method would result in shedding pounds like they were not even there (1).
+In fact, it’s easy to see how this method would result in shedding pounds like they were not even there (Read: Keto Curious, understanding the science behind ketogenic diets).

 - Losing Weight